Updated: Jun 6, 2022

 Ask how the hiring process works.
 What can you expect?

-Special thanks to Chris and Wyatt from Granite School District of Utah for joining me during this very special Instagram live and podcast episode.
+Special thanks to Chris and Wyatt from Granite School District of Utah for joining me during this unique Instagram live and podcast episode.